-In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820).
-This new guidance removes, modifies and adds to certain disclosure requirements on fair value measurements in Topic 820.
-This new guidance became effective for all entities for fiscal years beginning after December 15, 2019.
-Accordingly, the Company adopted ASU 2018-13 as of January 1, 2020.
-The adoption did not have any impact on the Company's financial statements as of and for the year ended December 31, 2020.
+In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
+The amendments in ASU 2019-12 are intended to simplify various aspects related to accounting for income taxes.
+ASU 2019-12 removes certain exceptions to the general principles in Topic 740 and also clarifies and amends existing guidance to improve consistent application.
+ASU 2019-12 is effective for public business entities for fiscal years beginning after December 15, 2020 and the Company adopted on January 1, 2021.
+The adoption did not have any impact on the Company's financial statements for the year ended December 31, 2021.